bbauska/Coursera-Bootstrap/readme.md

 On GitHub, if you login to your account, you would see something like this in your homepage.

-You can go to the right-hand side where there\'s a plus side and then click on that to create a new repository, or just click on this button here to say new repository.
+You can go to the right-hand side where there&apos;s a plus side and then click on that to create a new repository, or just click on this button here to say new repository.